M0ses/tmcs/README.md

 ## Configuration

-Place the following content in $HOME/.tmcs.yml and modify to your needs
+Create an initial config:

 ```
 # create initial config
 tmcs --init
 ```

+and modify $HOME/.tmcs.yml to your needs